-The above results extend the existing literature to factors that affect partner choices beyound an evolutionary perspective and show that cultural factors may perpetuate stereotypes of an 'ideal' wife.
+The above results extend the existing literature to factors that affect partner choices beyond an evolutionary perspective and show that cultural factors may perpetuate stereotypes of an 'ideal' wife.
 Moreover, our findings are in contrast to those for more developed countries.
-Neyt et al. (2019) find neither gender uses job status or job prestige as a determinant of whom to show initial interest on Tinder but males less frequently begin a conversation with females who are unemployed.
-On the other hand, we show that existing patriarchal and gender norms that constrain women's roles to within the household can be a strong determinant of partner preferences in developing country contexts.
-Our results extend Dhar (n.d.), whose pilot study on a separate matrimonial platform finds that women who signal wanting to work after marriage receive up to 22% less interest from men on a marriage-market matching platform in and around Delhi than those women who have never worked or are willing to give up work after marriage.
+Neyt et al. (2019) find neither gender bases their interest on job status or job prestige on Tinder but men initiate a conversation less frequently with women who are unemployed.
+On the other hand, we show that existing patriarchal and regressive gender preferences can be a strong determinant of partner choices in developing country contexts.
+Our results extend Dhar (2023), whose pilot study on a separate matrimonial platform finds that women who signal wanting to work after marriage receive up to 22% less interest from men on a marriage-market matching platform in and around Delhi than those women who have never worked or are willing to give up work after marriage.

 Further, while current research acknowledges the role of gendered division of labor in married women's lower allocation of time to the labor market across countries (Hochschild & Machung, 2012; Blair & Lichter, 1991; Bianchi, 2011; Afridi et al., 2022b), our experiment suggests that expectations regarding returns in the marriage market may influence women's decisions regarding labor market participation and the nature of work before marriage.
-Thus, extending the work by Bursztyn et al. (2017) who find that women project themselves to be less ambitious in presence of men due to the trait being undervalued in the marriage market.
+In this vein, we contribute to a broader literature which shows how women and families make choices related to work and education, including foregoing important benefits, in order to improve their outcomes on the marriage market (Bursztyn et al., 2017; Andrew & Adams, 2022; Maertens, 2013; Buchmann et al., 2023; Beauchamp et al., 2022).
+Our findings resonate especially with Bursztyn et al. (2017) who find that women project themselves to be less ambitious in the presence of their male peers.

 We also contribute to the literature on marriage market gaps across skilled and educated women.
 Hwang (2016) and Bertrand et al. (2020) find that highly educated or skilled women marry at a lower rate relative to less educated or less skilled women.
 However, these trends have been changing differentially across countries.
 While this gap has reversed in North America, it has either persisted or increased in East Asia and parts of Europe.
 Bertrand et al. (2020) argue that negative attitudes towards working women might contribute to the lower marriage rate of skilled women due to bargaining over household production (Fernández et al., 2004).
-While these studies rationalize the marriage gap, our paper shows how social norms and attitudes can causally affect the demand for working women in the marriage market.
+While these studies rationalize the marriage gap, our paper shows how gender attitudes and biases can causally affect the demand for working women in the marriage market.
 In fact, we extend this further by showing that occupational choices can also result in the observed gap in marital rates.